-In addition to all the great experience you get, you’ll earn money as a co-op student.
-The average co-op student makes around $10 an hour — that’s money you can put towards the cost of your education, or everyday living expenses.
+In addition to the relevant experience, you’ll earn money as a co-op student.
+The average co-op student makes around $10 an hour — that’s money you can put toward the cost of your education or everyday living expenses.

 Access professional development resources